How to Write a Marketing Plan

 This post will explain how to write a marketing plan.
-Most people understand the value of building a business plan.
-But many business owners, marketers, or other key stakeholders may not realize that creating a marketing plan is important.
-This can limit your success when marketing your business or organization.
-Whether you need a marketing plan for your small business, or if you have a large business, the principles are the same.
+Most people understand the value of building a business plan, yet many business owners, marketers, and other key stakeholders don’t realize that creating a marketing plan is just as important for the success of marketing your business or organization.
+Whether you need a marketing plan for your small business, or if you have a large business, the principles are mostly the same.

-A marketing plan is your plan of action.
-Marketing plans define what you sell, who will want to buy, and the tactics you will use to generate leads, resulting in sales.
-Among the most important things a business owner should do for their business is take the time to develop a unique marketing plan that will set you apart from the competition.
+A marketing plan is essentially your plan of action.
+Marketing plans will clearly define what you sell, who will want to buy it, along with the tactics you’ll be using to generate leads, resulting in sales.
+Among the most important things a business owner should do for their business is take the time to develop a unique marketing plan that will set them apart from the competition.
 Regardless of whether you’re a large or small business, a solid marketing plan will help you clearly outline the path for your business sales goals.

 Step 1: Review the current state of your business by doing SWOT Analysis

-Some will call it a situational analysis.
-Many business owners choose to use tools like SWOT analysis or others to complete this step.
-Take the time to review both internal and external business factors.
-Use this information to size up the current state of your business.
-In this example, we’ve used a SWOT analysis.
-Examples include:
+Some will call it a situational analysis, and many business owners choose to use tools like SWOT analysis or others in order to complete this step.
+Take the time to review both the internal and external business factors, and properly size up the current state of your business.

-Step 2: Describe your ideal target customer audience.
-Use buyer personas, behavior traits, and demographic information
+Step 2: Describe your ideal target customer audience using buyer personas, behavior traits, and demographic information

-Buyer personas are a fictional, generalized representation of your ideal customers.
-This helps when developing your messaging, to reach the ideal customer you aim to attract.
-Establishing a clear understanding of your buyer personas is key for content creation.
-This also helps with product development, sales strategies.
-Including anything that relates to customer acquisition or retention rates.
-Know your target client/customer.
+Buyer personas are a fictional, generalized representation of your ideal customers that can help when developing your messaging to reach the ideal customer you’re aiming to attract.
+Establishing a deep and clear understanding of your buyer personas is essential for related content creation, new product development, sales strategies, and just about anything that will relate to your customer acquisition and retention rates overall.

 Step 3: Decide what your goals and objectives are for your marketing campaign

 It might be helpful to start working backward on what your goal is, and that should help you develop the path of how you can reach those goals.
-Your mission statement should clearly describe the nature of your business, the range of services offered, and the target audience and the markets you want to sell to.
-Set daily, weekly, monthly, and yearly goals or targets.
+Your mission statement should clearly and succinctly describe the nature of your business, the range of services offered, and the markets that you’ll be serving.
+Examples:

 - Increase revenue from $25,000 per month to $50,000 per month in 6 months.